-- 1. Submit required materials prior to the first day of the semester.
-Applicants who miss the deadline may reapply for the following semester. - 2.
-Access applications for admission and housing on the college's website.
-Complete and submit applications for admission and campus housing to Enrollment Services. - 3.
-Submit Test of English as a Foreign Language (TOEFL) scores.
-You must have a minimum of 500 paper based, 61 Internet based (iBT), or 173 computer based. - 4.
-Submit ACT, SAT, or other acceptable placement test scores. - 5.
-Submit transcripts (in English) that verify the completion of a high school diploma equivalent or leaving certificate and all college transcripts if you have attended college elsewhere. - 6.
-Submit measles, mumps, and rubella (MMR) vaccination documentation. - 7.
-Complete the financial statement and have your bank official verify the information. - 8.
-Submit proof of health insurance coverage valid in the U.S. - 9.
+- 1. Submit measles, mumps, and rubella (MMR) vaccination documentation. - 2.
+Complete the financial statement and have your bank official verify the information. - 3.
+Submit proof of health insurance coverage valid in the U.S. - 4.
 Casper College will issue an acceptance letter and a Form I-20 once we receive all required documents and deposits.
 This will give you F-1 student status.
-Make the embassy visa interview appointment once you receive the Form I-20. - 10.
-When you arrive in the U.S., meet with the International Student Advisor who is located at Casper College in Enrollment Services to finish your paperwork, get an ID, and receive information on student orientation. - 11.
-The annual cost for tuition, fees, room, board, housing deposit, books, and health insurance (if needed) will be approximately \$15,500.
+Schedule the embassy visa interview appointment once you receive the Form I-20. - 5.
+When you arrive in the U.S., meet with the international student advisor who is located at Casper College in Enrollment Services to finish your paperwork, get an ID, and receive information on student orientation. - 6.
+The annual cost for tuition, fees, room, board, housing deposit, books, and health insurance (if needed) will be approximately \$17,152.
 Casper College will provide you with the exact amount needed after application for admission.